consensusnetworks/casimir/README.md

 npm install
 ```

-> 🚩 This will install all workspace dependencies for this monorepo.
+> 🚩 'All workspace dependencies' includes `package.json` dependencies listed in the project root and any workspace subdirectories.
+See [Scripts and dependencies](#-scripts-and-dependencies).

 ### Serve